Shouldham

 Shouldham is a village and civil parish in the English county of Norfolk.

 It covers an area of 16.04 km2 and had a population of 608 in 246 households at the 2001 census, the population reducing slightly to 605 at the 2011 census.
 It also contains a church (pictured) and a primary school (St Martins at Shouldham).

 The villages name means 'homestead/village with an obligation'.

 Shouldham is a parish of the Kings Lynn and West Norfolk district council, which is responsible for the most local services.
 Norfolk County Council is responsible for roads, some schools, and social services.
-For Westminster elections the parish forms part of the South West Norfolk constituency, represented by Liz Truss.
+For Westminster elections the parish forms part of the South West Norfolk constituency.